jonathancaleb/Caleb.me/data/blog/unit tests/index.md

 ---
-title: Craft Confidence in Your Code: Mastering Unit Testing with Python's `unittest` Module
+title: 'Craft Confidence in Your Code: Mastering Unit Testing with Python's `unittest` Module'
-date: 2024-02-11
+date: '2024-02-11'
-author: caleb
 ---

 **Introduction: The Bedrock of Reliable Python Code**